ros-industrial/kuka_experimental/kuka_rsi_hw_interface/krl/README.md

 $ roscore
 ```

-* Open new terminal and run:
+* Open a new terminal and roslaunch the previously configured launch-file:

 ```
 $ roslaunch kuka_rsi_hw_interface test_hardware_interface.launch sim:=false
 ```

-The **kuka_rsi_hardware_interface** is now spinning and waiting for the robot controller to connect.
+The **kuka_rsi_hardware_interface** is now waiting for the robot controller to connect.
 Follow the next steps to connect RSI:

 1. On the teach pad, enter mode **T1** for testing purposes.
 2. Navigate to `KRC:\R1\Program` and select `ros_rsi.src`.
-3. Press and hold the run/play-button and the robot will first move to the start position.
+3. Press and hold an enabling switch and the run/play-button.
+The robot will first move to the start position.
+   * A message like **Programmed path reached (BCO)** will be shown at the teach pad.
 4. Press and hold again.
+The teach pad will post a warning **!!!
+Attention - Sensor correction goes active !!!**.
-This time the terminal where the **kuka_rsi_hardware_interface** is running should output *Got connection from robot*.
+5. Confirm the warning and press and hold the buttons again.
+This time the terminal where **kuka_rsi_hardware_interface** is running should output **Got connection from robot**.
 The RSI connection is now up and running.
-5. In a new terminal:
+6. In a new terminal:

 ```
 $ rosrun rqt_joint_trajectory_controller rqt_joint_trajectory_controller
 ```

-* Choose **controller manager ns** and **controller** and you should be able to move each robot joint.
+Choose **controller manager ns** and **controller** and you should be able to move each robot joint.

+* Note that T1-mode limits the robot movement velocity and is intended for testing purposes.